trimstray/reload.sh/README.md

 _base="/mnt/minimal-base"
 ```

-  > If you do not specify this parameter, the temporary system will be downloaded automatically.
+  > If you do not set this parameter, the temporary system will be downloaded automatically.

 Set path to main system disk: